chevah/geck/content/defects-tech-debt.rst

 perfect QA process and the perfect release process.

 While this is a noble goal, achieving it might not be economically feasible.
-That is creating a zero bugs product will result a product which costs more than the customers are willing to pay for.
+This is because creating a zero bugs product will result in a product which costs more than what customers are willing to pay for.

 Defects and Release Blockers
 ============================

-Defects are defined as behavior of our product which does not follow our specification or the way we want it to work.
+Defects are defined as unintended behavior of our product which does not follow our specification or the way we want it to work.

-Mis-behaviors in our build system, testing system or infrastructure are also defects.
+Misbehaviors in our build system, testing system or infrastructure are also defects.

-We split the defect into 3 categories:
+Defect can fall into 3 categories:

-* `bugs with priority high or critical` - are defects which affect (or we think that it might affect) the workflow of at least one customer
+* `bugs with high or critical priority` - are defects which affect (or we think that might affect) the workflow of at least one customer
-* `bugs with priority low` -
+* `bugs with low priority` -
-  are defects for which we are not aware of any affected customer but which we would like the product to not behave in this way.
+  are defects which do not seem to be affecting our customers,
+	but which make the product behave in an unintended way.
   They are acknowledged in the **Known Issues** section of our documentation.
-* `tasks with priority high or critical` - are defects affecting our build system or testing infrastructure, but are not defects in the actual product.
+* `tasks with high or critical priority` - are defects affecting our build system or testing infrastructure, but are not defects in the actual product.